Lutheran Health Network

 Lutheran Health Network is a healthcare provider and one of the largest employers in the northeast region of Indiana in the United States.
-The foundation has more than 7,000 employees working together with the more than 800 physicians who make up its medical staffs.
-The network's more than 100 access points in northern Indiana include physician offices, urgent care clinics, outpatient centers and eight hospitals consisting of 973 licensed beds - 797 in Allen County alone.
+The network employs over 7,000 people, including more than 800 physicians.
+The network's more than 100 access points in northern Indiana include physician offices, urgent care clinics, outpatient centers, and eight hospitals with 973 licensed beds—797 in Allen County alone.

 Lutheran Health Network is a subsidiary of Community Health Systems.